mineo333/TSA_Website/README.md

 # Plans
 * Research THIS IS PRIORITY NUMBER ONE.
 STOP CODING, DO RESEARCH!
 * Styling navbar
+* MAYBE dropdown menu (Check site for more detail)
 * Creating timeline (I'd like it to be dynamic, and pull data from a JSON file, we'll look into this later)

 # Documents